 When you upload your manuscript you’re going to need to provide your address several times.

-When readers want to send you something fun or you need to provide an address for different business transactions.
+And if bloggers request a review copy and you mail it with a return address.
+Or when readers want to send you something fun or when you need to provide an address for different business transactions.

 You don’t want everyone to know where you live.